Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand capital gains tax in the context of business structures and transactions.
-Your knowledge should support both advising clients and identifying issues in exam scenarios, especially regarding calculations and practical tax consequences.
-Focus your revision on:
+For SQE2, you are required to understand capital gains tax in the context of business structures and transactions, supporting both advising clients and identifying issues in exam scenarios, especially regarding calculations and practical tax consequences, with a focus on the following syllabus points:

-- recognising when CGT arises for individuals, partners, and shareholders in business scenarios
+- recognising when CGT arises for individuals, partners, trustees and personal representatives in business scenarios

-- identifying what constitutes a chargeable gain and a chargeable asset
+- identifying what constitutes a chargeable gain and a chargeable asset, including market value rules and connected persons

-- calculating capital gains, applying reliefs, exemptions, and allowable deductions
+- calculating capital gains, applying allowable deductions (acquisition/disposal/ enhancement costs), losses, reliefs and exemptions

-- explaining the tax treatment of asset disposals, gifts, and business sales
+- explaining the tax treatment of asset disposals, gifts (including spousal/civil partner transfers), and business sales

-- identifying who is responsible for CGT in partnerships and on shares
+- identifying who is responsible for CGT in partnerships and on shares, and how capital gains are shared between partners

 Test Your Knowledge